Southern Regional College: Courses, students and faculty

 The College offers a vast range of courses in most subject areas aimed at those leaving school post GCSE & A-Level and for adult returners wishing to undertake higher education or part-time study at any level.
 Courses are offered under four Faculty areas: Faculty of Building Technology & Engineering; Faculty of Computing, Design & Academic Studies; Faculty of Health & Science; and Faculty of Professional Studies.

+Student Societies

+Student Societies in the SRC are managed and controlled by the Students Union.
+All societies are open to SRC students no matter what course they are doing.